jxjo/AirfoilEditor/README.md

 I hope you enjoy working with the **AirfoilEditor**.

 > [!TIP]
 For Windows: Use the "Open with ..."
-Explorer command to connect the AirfoilEditor.exe to the file extension .dat.
-Later a double click on an airfoil dat-file will open the AirfoilEditor and you can browse through the files in the directory (if you are using the Python version, create a little batch job to open an airfoils dat-file)
+Explorer command to associate AirfoilEditor.exe with the `.dat` extension.
+Then double-clicking a `.dat` airfoil file will open AirfoilEditor and allow browsing other files in the same directory.
+If you use the Python package version, create a small batch script to open `.dat` files.